shivambhatt003/k-nearest-neighbors/README.md

 ## Description

-* K-Nearest-Neighbors algorithm is used for classification and regression problems.
+* K-Nearest-Neighbors algorithm is used for classification and regression problems which are subsets of supervised learning.
 * In this project, it is used for classification.
 * The Iris data set is bundled for test, however you are free to use any data set of your choice provided that it follows the specified format.